 The Last Blockbuster is a documentary about how Blockbuster Video began and eventually became one of the greatest retailers of entertainment.
-As well as that, this is also the sad story of how the major retailer fell apart leaving only one Blockbuster Store remaining.
+As well as that this is also the sad story of how the major retailer fell apart, leaving only one Blockbuster Store remaining.
 The Last Blockbuster is still in full operation to this very day.

 For those who do not know, I personally worked in a Video Ezy store as a teenager in Qld, Australia.
 Honestly, I think I was offered a job because I was always visiting the store and hated leaving.
 I have so many fond memories when it comes to visiting video stores as well as having the honour of being employed at one too.
 During my time in a video store, I remember repairing VHS tapes and recall loaning out VHS players to customers.
 I witnessed the arrival of DVDs and saw VHS tapes disappear from our shelves.
 Working part-time in a local video store is where my passion for movies, as well as becoming a personal collector of movies, all began.
-A journey which would lead me to writing this very film review.
+A journey that would lead me to write this very film review.